IBM-Design/design-website/src/content/impact/design-for-sustainability/design-for-sustainability.md

 <p size="lg">Our purpose is to be the catalyst that makes the world work better.</p>

-<p size="lg"><span class="dfs-text--italic">IBM Design for sustainability</span> articulates the collective viewpoint of IBM Designers about how we can acquire and apply sustainability consciousness.</p>
+<p size="lg"><span class="text--italic">IBM Design for sustainability</span> articulates the collective viewpoint of IBM Designers about how we can acquire and apply sustainability consciousness.</p>

 <p size="lg"><strong>IBM Design definition of sustainability</strong><br>As IBM Designers, we define sustainability as bringing prosperity to all people, communities, and the planet, both now and in the future.
 The positive impact of sustainability includes all living things, not just humans.
 It also includes reducing our impact on the limited resources of our planet.</p>